gutenberg/learn-tikz.github.io/en/more-01.md

 1973 a new edition of the books was to be made, this was the time when the
 =======
 TeX was originally invented by Stanford professor Donald Knuth.
-Knuth is well-known for a series of books known as the “The Art of Computer Programming” (known as "TAOCP").
+Knuth is well known for a series of books known as the “The Art of Computer Programming” (known as "TAOCP").
 In 1973 a new edition of the books was to be made; this was the time when the
 >>>>>>> 383434be... corrections from Barbara
 typesetting industry switched from traditional typesetting with lead to